owenzlz/PAL4VST/README.md

        --out_vis_file img_with_pal.jpg
 ```

-This checkpoint is trained on the unified data, and produces reasonable predictions to all synthesis tasks, except for shadow removal which requires a specialist model as reported in the paper.
-More checkpoints will come soon.
+Note: This checkpoint is trained on the unified data, and produces reasonable predictions to all synthesis tasks, except for shadow removal which requires a specialist model as reported in the paper.
+Specialist checkpoints will come soon.

 ### Datasets